neocortical/noborders/README.md

 <img width="250" src="doc/multipass.png" />

-Here's the output of `noborder` with default settings.
+Here's the output of running **noborders** with default settings.
 It performs better than I expected it to, but it still leaves some black border:
 ```
 $ noborders doc/multipass.png doc/multipass_1pass.png
 ```